jincio/personalSite/content/authors/admin/_index.md

 title: José Incio
 ---

 Hi and welcome!
-I am a Ph.D Candidate at the University of Pittsburgh.
-My dissertation explores the causes and consequences of candidates with low democratic commitment on developing democracies.
+I am a Tenure Track professor at the Social Science department in the Pontificia Universidad Católica del Perú.

 I have  published in *Comparative Politics Studies*, and peer-reviewed journals in Latin America such as Revista de Ciencia Política-Chile.
-I am from Peru, where I taught classes on statistics and methodology at the Pontificia Universidad Católica, and University Antonio Ruiz de Montoya.
+I am from Peru.

 I won the National Prize Digital Democracy 2021 for the initiative [decidebien](https://joseincio.com/project/decidebien/)